-It all starts before getting pregnant
+Spending starts before getting pregnant

 If you are like us and like to plan things in advance, then you will probably decide when it’s the best time to start trying for a baby (hey, good luck!): in our case, it was when we were confident that we are financially secure to both go through the pregnancy as well as have a stable income source to be sure that we can afford raising the little fellow.

 Yup, it’s true, it shouldn’t be like that but if money is tight, you have to consider everything!
 And even when you do, expect hidden or unexpected costs to pop up!

 And your spending on the pregnancy will begin before even getting pregnant: we both did full health checks before trying for a baby (no fertility tests, though – those are only necessary if after a few months there’s no luck) and it was good we did so because it was discovered that wifey had an infection and was put under treatment with antibiotics.

 Prepare for 9 months of spending

 I couldn’t believe it that there were so many tests and check-ups and visits to the doctor when being pregnant… and they were not free!

 Back to the pregnancy itself, every month (and sometimes bi-monthly) we had to go to the doctor to check on things.
 Do some tests, make sure that everything is OK.

 During these 9 months of pregnancy (which are actually 40 weeks, and we only did 35 of them because Baby Romanian decided to come early), we spent a total of $2702.